hhvm/user-documentation/guides/hack/25-typechecker/07-special.md

 There are times when you might want to just tell the typechecker to be quiet and move on.
 The most common case is when you know there is a typechecker error, you are not going to fix it for whatever reason, but you still want your code to be clean from typechecker errors when running `hh_client` ... e.g., you want the `No errors!` output.

-There are two ways to silence the typechecker.
-One is more action-focused than the other.
+There are a few ways to silence the typechecker.
+Some are more action-focused than the others.

 ## `HH_FIXME`